OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_update.md

 # Update educationsubmission

-This is used by the teacher to add a grade and feedback to a submission.
-Note that the Basic scope is not allowed as it does not have access to the grade properties.
-This action does not release the grade/feedback to the student, a teacher must take an explicit release action for the grade data to be returned to the student.
+Add a grade and feedback to a submission.
+Only teachers can perform this operation.
+Note that the Basic permission is not allowed because it does not provide access to the grade properties.
+This action does not release the grade and feedback to the student.
+A teacher must take an explicit release action for the grade data to be returned to the student.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).